stefanwatermann/DOSBoxLauncher/README.md

 ![AppLogo](/Images/AppIcon_128.png)

-DOSBoxLauncher configures and starts DOS applications (e.g. games) using the DOSBox app on the system.
+DOSBoxLauncher configures and starts DOS applications (e.g. games) using the DOSBox app on your computer.
 DOSBox itself is not part of this app and must be installed separately (see https://www.dosbox.com).

 Having a simple configuration with few parameters is in the focus.
 DOSBoxLauncher is therefore less suitable for cataloging